 After getting off the boat, we took the tourist bus to Djurgarden, an island in the center of Stockholm.
 In the past, this was the game park for the royal family.
 Nowadays, become one of the most visited locations in Stockholm.

 You can spend the entire day in Djurgarden as there are so many things to do.
 You’ll find the amusement park Grona Lund, the Abba museum, Skansen open-air museum, and so on.
 During the weekend, it is so busy, as the local people spend with families in the area.
 There is no shortage of things to do, various museums to visit in Djurgarden, and mostly included in the Stockholm pass except for the Abba Museum.

-How to get there: The tourist bus stops in front of the gate of the Skansen open-air museum.
-Or else get the tram number 7
+How to get there: The tourist bus stops infront on the gate of Skansen open-air museum.
+The other option is tak,ing tram number 7.

 Skansen Open-Air Museum

 Skansen’s open-air museum shows an overview of Sweden’s history.
 It is like walking back in time, the existence of many buildings dated from the 18th or 19th centuries, which nowadays used for shops such as crafts, glassmaking, smithy, etc. where a demonstration showed.

 The admission price is 170 SEK for the open-air museum, and if you want to see the Aquarium is an additional fee of 120 SEK.
 But if you have a Stockholm pass, you can get in for free, also to the Aquarium.
 It can take a half-day if you want to see the whole area.

 I hardly knew the Vikings, but on my trip to Iceland, it was the first Viking museum I’ve ever been to (Saga Museum).
 At that point, I started reading about their stories.
 And when I heard that there’s a one in Stockholm, I’d wanted to see it.
 However, for the people without Stockholm pass, I find the entrance fee too much 159 SEK, and it was not worth the price compares to the one I saw in Iceland.